 is removed.
 Allists don’t have to feel personally responsible for the plight of fellow humans who are suffering in their midst.

 I am frustrated when I see this happening in research methodology and the conclusions they reach.
 For instance, one line of thinking has concluded that there are two classes of empathy, cognitive and emotional empathy.
-“Normal” people of course have both kinds of empathy, and autists only have emotional empathy, which is sort of like a lesser version of empathy, not “real” empathy.
+“Normal” people of course have the emotional empathy, and autists have cognitive empathy, which is sort of like a lesser version of empathy, not “real” empathy.
 As M Kelter points out

 , this turns autistic empathy into some kind of fake empathy, as if we’re not really human, or some other class of human.